 The admin bar is the administrative toolbar which is usually on top of the admin area of the WordPress site.
 The admin bar provides the admin bar quick access to some important functionalities of the site making it easier to navigate the WordPress site.

 The administrator is the highest level of user role in WordPress.
-The administrator is the super admin of a WordPress site, the role gives the user the capability to perform all actions like adding and removing users, upgrading of WordPress site, themes, and plugins.
+The administrator is the super admin of a WordPress site, the role gives the user the capability to perform all actions like adding and removing users, and upgrading of WordPress site, themes, and plugins.
 The administrator can also modify the core WordPress files, manage the themes and plugins, and do several other administrative tasks.
 This super admin role is usually created by default when you install WordPress.

 The administrator user role is so powerful that it can delete other administrators, install and uninstall themes and plugins, delete all posts and pages, etc. It is the only role that can upgrade a WordPress site.
 The administrator can also change WordPress themes, add other user roles therefore, caution has to be taken before granting a user the administrator role.

 Unless the need arises you should not make anyone the Administrator In other words, it should rarely be used for admin roles except the user needs more technical role or support.
 This is because the administrator role has unrestricted access to all the functionalities on WordPress.

 Here are some of the capabilities of an Administrator:

 The administrator can add, delete, edit, modify and publish posts, pages

 the administrator can add, remove, activate and update themes and plugins.